rspec/rspec-rails/features/README.md

+# RSpec Rails

-rspec-rails extends Rails' built-in testing framework to support rspec examples for requests, controllers, models, views, helpers, mailers and routing.
+`rspec-rails` extends Rails' built-in testing framework to support rspec examples for requests, controllers, models, views, helpers, mailers and routing.
+It is a thin framework around Rails own helpers and you can check their documentation for help as well.

 ## Rails